department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 > I've never heard of financial counseling - P8

-> We refer them to the number for Philadelphia for the insurance Office - P12
+> We refer them to the number for Philadelphia for the insurance office - P12

 **15 - Parking can be a challenge for offices in dense urban locations**